 is recognized as a beautiful example of Colonial “meeting house” architecture.
 In 2002, we completed a major renovation and expansion, which added office space, classrooms and large meeting spaces under a single roof.

 The Unitarian Church in Summit is a member of the Unitarian Universalist Association, a coalition of more than 1,000 Unitarian-Universalist congregations in North America.
 Our church is self-governing: members elect a Board of Trustees and vote on major matters including the calling of ministers and the annual budget.

 You can read a brief history of the Unitarian Church in Summit.

 The community is blessed with a fabulous staff.

 Vanessa Rush Southern is our Parish Minister.
 She has been with the congregation since the summer of 2001.
 A more complete biography of Vanessa appears here.

-Tuli Patel is our Director of Religious Education, responsible for programming for children in grades preK-8 as well as adults.
+Tuli Patel is our Executive Director as well as our Director of Religious Education, responsible for programming for children in grades preK-8 as well as adults.

 Tuli is married and has two boys both of whom attend The Unitarian Church in Summit.